WU-BIMAC/MicroMetaApp-docs/docs/tutorials/use.rst

   :width: 90%
   :align: center

-  Enter the required Objective’s attributes and Confirm to validate.
+  Figure 11: Enter the required Objective’s attributes and Confirm to validate.

 Step 3